yongcongwang/note/docs/Deep-Learning/10_nn_and_deep_learning.md

 $$

 ### Logistic regression cost function
-The cost function can be the square root error:
+The cost function can be the one half a square error:

 $$
 L(\hat{y}, y) = \frac{1}{2} \cdot (\hat{y} - y)^2